MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmosdb-mongo-api.md

     When deploying, the entire Functions application is deployed, any changes to individual APIs are deployed at once.

+1. When the resource is created, a notification pops up, usually in the lower left corner of Visual Studio Code.
-1. In the notifications, select **Stream logs** and keep the view open while you make a request to the API in the next section.
+1. In the notification, select **Stream logs** and keep the view open while you make a request to the API in the next section.

 ## 7. Run the remote serverless function

-1. Once deployment is completed, go to the **Azure Functions** explorer, expand the node for your Azure subscription, expand the node for your Functions app, then expand **Functions (read only)**.
-Right-click the function name and select **Copy Function Url**:
+1. Once deployment is completed, go to the **Azure** explorer, expand the node for your Azure subscription, expand the node for your Functions app, then expand **Functions (read only)**.
+Right-click the function name, `category` and select **Copy Function Url**:

     ![Copy function URL command](../media/functions-extension/copy-function-url-command.png)

 1. Paste the URL into a browser.
-The URL includes the function key, `code` query parameter.
+The URL includes the function key, `code`, as a query parameter.

 1. Append a querystring name/value pair,`&name=YOUR-NAME`, to the URL.
 The browser shows the successful function running in the cloud.